Table of Contents

 Manual Installation

-Use `dtk` instead of raw `dotnet` for build, test, restore, and clean to reduce token usage.
+Use `dtk` instead of raw `dotnet` for build, test, restore, clean, format, and list package commands.

 ```sh